ShravanJ/iPhone4utils/README.md

 This is a work in progress.
 More scripts will be added sooner or later.
 Please don't rant if they don't work.

-This project contains contains and uses work from
+This project uses work from

 msftguy - ssh_rd